sdegutis/immaculata.dev/site/public/index.md

 ### Note
 Docs are not yet updated for 2.0.0 released this morning.

-See the [2.0.0 changelog](http://localhost:8585/api/changelog.html#200) to correct docs/samples.
+See the [2.0.0 changelog](http://localhost:8585/api/changelog.html#200) along with docs/samples.
 :::